LuKane/KNPhotoBrowser/README.md

 * 7.video player is ready to use (location video and net video) (2019/7/30)
 * 8.swipe  video player is done!
 * 9.when photobrowser contain video ,then hide pagecontrol whatever you need or not pageControl
-* 10. pod 1.1.1 -> add KNPhotoBrowser to the cocoapods
+* 10.pod 1.1.1 -> add KNPhotoBrowser to the cocoapods
-* 11. pod 1.1.2 -> add custom View on photoBrowser
+* 11.pod 1.1.2 -> add custom View on photoBrowser